-The DrainWise programme is about working together with property owners to help fix problems with wastewater and stormwater drains.
+The DrainWise programme is about working together with property owners to fix problems with wastewater and stormwater drains to prevent overflows during heavy rain.

-Too much stormwater is still getting into our wastewater network during heavy rain.
-This causes wastewater (sewage) overflows onto private property, into our rivers and the sea, causing potential health risks.
+Too much stormwater is still getting into the wastewater network, causing sewage overflows onto private property, into rivers and out to sea.
+This poses serious health risks and harms our environment.

 DrainWise programme and budget for 2024-2027 (3YP)

-Ongoing DrainWise renewal programme, with a focus on reducing ongoing flooding.
-DrainWise is 100% Council funded, with $14.1m allocated for the 3 year period.
-Work includes:
+DrainWise is 100% Council funded - $14.1m total funding allocated for the 3 year period.

 We need to work together